 - My Greatest Failure: He considers the car accident that took his wife and son to be entirely his fault.

 - Parental Substitute: Ends up becoming a father figure to Dre.

 - Sarcasm Mode: Notes that, after doing his "jacket on, jacket off" technique for several days, something significant is missing: Dre's smarmy attitude when he puts his jacket on the ground.

-Cheng is a fifteen year old kung fu prodigy who finds fault with Dre when he takes an interest in Meiying, as it's implied that Cheng has feelings for her.
-Cheng's the top student at the 'Fighting Dragon' studio, which is ran by Master Li, and he studiously follows Master Li's motto of 'show no mercy'.
+Cheng is initially the seemingly main, later secondary antagonist/villain of the movie.
+A fifteen-year-old kung fu prodigy who finds fault with Dre when he takes an interest in Meiying, as it's implied that Cheng has feelings for her.
+Cheng's top student at the 'Fighting Dragon' studio, which is run by Master Li, and he studiously follows Master Li's motto of 'show no mercy'.
 Cheng has a small group of dedicated friends who are willing to join in with bullying Dre, to the point of physically attacking him despite the unfair advantage.
 After Cheng is stopped from beating up Dre by Mr. Han, it's decided that he'll fight Dre in an upcoming kung fu tournament, with the agreement that he will leave Dre alone if he wins.
-He's as good as his word, and even presents him with the trophy.
+He's as good as his word and even presents him with the trophy.
 It's implied Cheng has a newfound respect for Dre after this.

 - Contrived Clumsiness: Deliberately knocks over Dre's lunch tray and sarcastically says "Sorry!".

 - Deadpan Snarker: He has a super sarcastic, snarky and dark sense of humor, and isn't afraid to make light of very dark, evil and miserable situations.